resource4j/resource4j/README.md

 --------------------
 You can easily configure an implementation of Resources interface in DI container.
 To use the advanced features of Resource4j Spring and Thymeleaf integration add resource4j-spring library dependency to your project.
 These features include:

-1. Support of annotation-driven injection using **ResourceValueBeanPostProcessor** and **@AutowiredResource** annotation.
+1. Support of annotation-driven injection using **ResourceValueBeanPostProcessor**.
 2. Support for Spring-based discovery of resource bundles.
+3. Support for session-scoped and request-scoped beans.
-3. Resource4j as message and resource resolver for Thymeleaf.
+4. Resource4j as message and resource resolver for Thymeleaf.
-4. Default configuration for Spring and Thymeleaf (**ThymeleafResourceConfiguration** class).
+5. Default configuration for Spring and Thymeleaf (**ThymeleafResourceConfiguration** class).

 Annotation-driven injection
 ---------------------------